renpy/renpy/sphinx/source/textshaders.rst

 In addition to these, the model :ref:`uniforms and attributes <model-uniforms>` are available, with `a_position`, `a_tex_coord`, `u_time` and `u_random` being particularly useful.

 Uniforms
 ^^^^^^^^

 ``float u_text_depth``
     The depth of the text from the top.
-The topmost layer of text has a depth of 0.0, the next layer has a depth of 1.0, and so on.
+The topmost text has a depth of 0.0, the first outline or shadow has a depth of 1.0, the second outline or shadow has a depth of 2.0, and so on.

+``float u_text_main``
+    If this is 1.0, the text is the main text.
+If this is 0.0, the text is the outline or shadow of the main text.

+``float u_text_max_depth``
+    The maximum value of u_text_depth.
+This is the number of outlines and shadows that will be drawn.
+When u_text_depth is equal to this value, the texct is the last outline or shadow, which may be useful for drawing backgrounds.

 ``vec2 u_text_offset``
     The offset of the text from the center of the character.
 This is in drawable pixels in x, y order.